 The term “acolyte” comes from… Acolytes serve each Sunday assisting clergy during worship.
 Students in grades 6-12 are eligible to serve after training, rotating between the 9 and 11am Sunday services and special services (Christmas, Holy Week, etc).
 Roles include crucifer, torch bearers, lighting candles, carrying the Gospel book, and assisting with the offering and Eucharist preparation.
 New acolyte registration takes place each fall, but new students can join at any time.
 Trainings take place throughout the year.
 Contact Director of Parish Programs Liz Howes – firstname.lastname@example.org.

 Pit Stop for the Modern Family

 As our children grow up, life only begins to move faster.
 In the midst of school and activities, we can often miss the experience of faith development and a deeper understanding of relationship in the family.
 The hope is to allow a space where parents can stop and reflect on how we can help our children develop through communication and connection with their family and faith.
 Classes are offered periodically with a different guest speaker, target age group, and focus or theme.
-Contact Liz Stroff, Director of Parish Programs email@example.com.
+Contact Liz Howes, Director of Parish Program email@example.com.

 Run for Young is a certified 5k run/walk planned and managed by the Christ Church Youth.
 Learn more at our website www.runforyoung.org.
 High school youth are invited to serve as planning committee members (October-February), and youth in grades 6-12 are able to volunteer on race day.
 Contact John Little, 2021 chair, at firstname.lastname@example.org for more information about volunteering.